-Thousands attend vigils for slain Slovak anti-corruption journalist
+Thousands attend protest vigils for slain Slovak journalist

-Thousands gathered Friday across Slovakia at memorials for murdered journalist Jan Kuciak, who was killed before he published an explosive report on alleged high-level political corruption linked to the Italian mafia.
+Thousands flocked to candlelit anti-corruption protests and memorials held across Slovakia on Friday for murdered journalist Jan Kuciak, killed as he was about to publish an explosive report on alleged high-level political corruption linked to the Italian mafia.

 Organisers estimated that around 25,000 people gathered in the capital Bratislava, while thousands showed in a dozen other cities and towns across the EU country of 5.4 million people.

 Many held candles, marching in silence in sub-zero weather.

 "I'm standing here with you today to pay tribute to two young people, Jan and Martina," Slovak President Andrej Kiska said, addressing the crowd in central Bratislava before holding a minute of silence for Kuciak and his fiancee Martina Kusnirova who was also gunned down.

 Police found the two 27-year-olds shot dead at their home near the capital Bratislava on Sunday.

 Kuciak was about to publish an article that raised possible political links between Italian businessmen operating in Slovakia and Calabria's notorious 'Ndrangheta mafia.